ultralytics/ultralytics/docs/en/datasets/classify/caltech101.md

 ---
 comments: true
 description: Learn about the Caltech-101 dataset, its structure and uses in machine learning.
 Includes instructions to train a YOLO model using this dataset.
-keywords: Caltech-101, dataset, YOLO training, machine learning, object recognition, ultralytics
+keywords: Caltech-101, dataset, YOLO training, machine learning, object recognition, ultralytics_4bands
 ---

 # Caltech-101 Dataset